WVSports - West Virginia gets things rolling in exhibition 73-57

 The second half began with a technical foul called on Kedrian Johnson just three minutes in, continuing West Virginia's intense play.
 He would not go back in for the remainder of the game.

-Erik Stevenson continued his dominant offensive play though, and Emmitt Matthews found his rhythm, leading the team offensively with 10 points.
+Erik Stevenson continued his dominant offensive play though, and Emmitt Matthews found his rhythm, leading the team offensively with 10 points on the half.
 Joe Toussaint got his first points of the game in the second, finishing with seven.
 Kobe Johnson added eight of his own on the half.

 The Mountaineer defense continued to be tremendous, but turnovers of their own (11) were again an issue.